 On the move: incoming

-Why did you choose to carry out this mobility experience at the University of Bordeaux?
+Why did you choose to carry out a co-tutelle with the University of Bordeaux?

 What were your impressions of the University of Bordeaux, the people, the city?

-> Discover researchers from around the world who come to Bordeaux: previous interviews
+Discover international PhD students/researchers who come to Bordeaux: Previous interviews